kimmeld/AOC2020/README.md

 If you run an Advent of Code program with a commandline parameter (e.g., `RUN BP AOC.2020.01 TEST1`), `S.GET.INPUT` will treat that as an identifier for test data and look for that in `AOC.INPUT.FILES`.
 If the test data doesn't exist, it will execute the editor (`AE`) to create it.  `S.GET.INPUT` will store the test data in `AOC.INPUT.FILES` so that tests can be repeated without re-entering the test data.

+Days where I've done something interesting are documented in the doc/ directory.

 # Reference Material

 * [Rocket UniVerse](https://www.rocketsoftware.com/products/rocket-universe-0/rocket-universe)